FACS01-01/Safe_Import/README.md

 Unity script that protects you from running malicious scripts on import

+## Donations
+If you like my tool and want to support me, i have a [Buy Me a Coffee](https://www.buymeacoffee.com/FACS01) page.

 ## Thanks to / Using
 [icsharpcode/SharpZipLib](https://github.com/icsharpcode/SharpZipLib), used for zip file creation.